chirpley/docs/docs/source/faqs.rst

 When will the platform expand to other markets beside Crypto/blockchain?
 ------------

-The reason we've chosen to start with the crypto/blockchain market is quite obvious, we're partly a crypto-project ourselves.
+The reason we've chosen to start with the crypto/blockchain market is quite obvious, we're partly a crypto project ourselves.
-Therefor we made the decision to use the crypto-market as a testing ground so to speak.
-After the launch of our own token we will open up more and more markets.
+Therefor we made the decision to use the crypto market as a testing ground, so to speak.
+After the launch of our own token, we will open more and more markets.

 .. raw:: html

    <hr>

-Do you have a support department
+Do you have a support department?
 ------------

 Yes, if you have any questions regarding your account, payment or campaigns please send an email to support@chirpley.ai